dailyerosion/dep/docs/meetings.md

 - They have CTIC HUC10 tillage for 2017 and 2018?
 - CSLE, like RUSLE, Chineese Soil Loss Equation.

+30 Oct 2019 :: Discuss Iowa Results some more

+- [x] engage Brian about management codes of 0
+- [x] investigate flowpath length changes

 25 Oct 2019 :: Iowa Results Discussion
 -----